 People want change but they don't know how to make it happen.
 This is where we help you come off of the sideline and discover meaningful ways that YOU can develop and execute a plan to address systemic racism within your circles of influence.

-If you're looking to take next steps that are designed specifically for you or your organization.
-Taking into consideration your time, resource and your circle of influence, then let's talk.
+If you're looking to take next steps that are designed specifically for you or your organization, then let's talk.